 What is so innovative about your technology?

 “We integrate two existing techniques that are not yet applied offshore, and certainly not with piles with a diameter of 8 meters.
-Really innovative is that we closely control the entire process: the water pressure during injection, the vibration strength, the soil condition, the behaviour of the soil on the inside, outside and bottom of the monopile.
+Really innovative is that we closely control the entire process: the water pressure during injection, the vibration strength, the soil condition, and the behaviour of the soil on the inside, outside and bottom of the monopile.
 We have an accurate prediction model that we feed with measurements.
-From the installation vessel we see what is happening in real time.
+From the installation vessel, we see what is happening in real-time.
 We can make adjustments if necessary, to keep the process in constant balance.”

 What are the benefits of your system?